mccright/PythonStuff/otherNotes.md

 ```

 ### Get the default gateway interface
-Sometimed it is important to use the default gateway interface.
+Sometimes it is important to use the default gateway interface.
 Using the *correct* interface is important for some use cases.
 In some of those use cases, it is also important to know its IP address.
 Get the default interface: